 Map of the East Coast of Brazil from 1647

-There is a naval skirmish, three Dutch ships and a canoe on the Atlantic coast.
+There is a naval skirmish, three Dutch ships, and a canoe off the coast in the Atlantic.

-It was designed after real research by Georg Marcgraf, Elias Herckmanns and others and was among the first maps of Brazil based on non-Portuguese data.
+It was drawn after actual surveys by Georg Marcgraf, Elias Herckmanns, and others and was among the first maps of Brazil based on non-Portuguese data.

-Map of the East Coast of Brazil from 1647 – Historical Maps of Brazil
+Map of the East Coast of Brazil from 1647 – Historical Map